NubeDev/bacnet-device/README.md

 The module is designed to function as a BACnet device only, providing data that is queried by another system, such as a Building Management System.
-There is no functionality for retrieving data from other BACnet devices, however there is nothing stopping you from using the underlying node-bacstack module for this if needed.
+There is no functionality for retrieving data from other BACnet devices, however there is nothing stopping you from using the underlying node-node-bacnet module for this if needed.

 The BACnet device powered by this code can be addressed directly, or as if it